VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

      Auth key for /flags endpoint.
 It must be passed via authKey query arg.
 It overrides httpAuth.* settings -fs.disableMmap
      Whether to use pread() instead of mmap() for reading data files.
 By default, mmap() is used for 64-bit arches and pread() is used for 32-bit arches, since they cannot read data files bigger than 2^32 bytes in memory. mmap() is usually faster for reading small data chunks than pread()
+  -gcp.pubsub.publish.byteThreshold int
+     Publish a batch when its size in bytes reaches this value.
+See https://docs.victoriametrics.com/vmagent.html#writing-metrics-to-pubsub .
+This flag is available only in Enterprise binaries.
+See https://docs.victoriametrics.com/enterprise.html (default 1000000)
+  -gcp.pubsub.publish.countThreshold int
+     Publish a batch when it has this many messages.
+See https://docs.victoriametrics.com/vmagent.html#writing-metrics-to-pubsub .
+This flag is available only in Enterprise binaries.
+See https://docs.victoriametrics.com/enterprise.html (default 100)
+  -gcp.pubsub.publish.credentialsFile string
+     Path to file with GCP credentials to use for PubSub client.
+If not set, default credentials will be used (see Workload Identity for K8S or https://cloud.google.com/docs/authentication/application-default-credentials).
+See https://docs.victoriametrics.com/vmagent.html#writing-metrics-to-pubsub .
+This flag is available only in Enterprise binaries.
+See https://docs.victoriametrics.com/enterprise.html
+  -gcp.pubsub.publish.delayThreshold value
+     Publish a non-empty batch after this delay has passed.
+See https://docs.victoriametrics.com/vmagent.html#writing-metrics-to-pubsub .
+This flag is available only in Enterprise binaries.
+See https://docs.victoriametrics.com/enterprise.html
+     The following optional suffixes are supported: s (second), m (minute), h (hour), d (day), w (week), y (year).
+If suffix isn't set, then the duration is counted in months (default 10ms)
+  -gcp.pubsub.publish.maxOutstandingBytes int
+     The maximum size of buffered messages to be published.
+If less than or equal to zero, this is disabled.
+See https://docs.victoriametrics.com/vmagent.html#writing-metrics-to-pubsub .
+This flag is available only in Enterprise binaries.
+See https://docs.victoriametrics.com/enterprise.html (default -1)
+  -gcp.pubsub.publish.maxOutstandingMessages int
+     The maximum number of buffered messages to be published.
+If less than or equal to zero, this is disabled.
+See https://docs.victoriametrics.com/vmagent.html#writing-metrics-to-pubsub .
+This flag is available only in Enterprise binaries.
+See https://docs.victoriametrics.com/enterprise.html (default 100)
+  -gcp.pubsub.publish.timeout value
+     The maximum time that the client will attempt to publish a bundle of messages.
+See https://docs.victoriametrics.com/vmagent.html#writing-metrics-to-pubsub .
+This flag is available only in Enterprise binaries.
+See https://docs.victoriametrics.com/enterprise.html
+     The following optional suffixes are supported: s (second), m (minute), h (hour), d (day), w (week), y (year).
+If suffix isn't set, then the duration is counted in months (default 60s)
+  -gcp.pubsub.subscribe.credentialsFile string
+     Path to file with GCP credentials to use for PubSub client.
+If not set, default credentials are used (see Workload Identity for K8S or https://cloud.google.com/docs/authentication/application-default-credentials ).
+See https://docs.victoriametrics.com/vmagent.html#reading-metrics-from-pubsub .
+This flag is available only in Enterprise binaries.
+See https://docs.victoriametrics.com/enterprise.html
+  -gcp.pubsub.subscribe.defaultMessageFormat string
+     Default message format if -gcp.pubsub.subscribe.topicSubscription.messageFormat is missing.
+See https://docs.victoriametrics.com/vmagent.html#reading-metrics-from-pubsub .
+This flag is available only in Enterprise binaries.
+See https://docs.victoriametrics.com/enterprise.html (default "promremotewrite")
+  -gcp.pubsub.subscribe.topicSubscription array
+     GCP PubSub topic subscription in the format: projects/<project-id>/subscriptions/<subscription-name>.
+See https://docs.victoriametrics.com/vmagent.html#reading-metrics-from-pubsub .
+This flag is available only in Enterprise binaries.
+See https://docs.victoriametrics.com/enterprise.html
+     Supports an array of values separated by comma or specified via multiple flags.
+  -gcp.pubsub.subscribe.topicSubscription.concurrency array
+     The number of concurrently processed messages for topic subscription specified via -gcp.pubsub.subscribe.topicSubscription flag.
+See https://docs.victoriametrics.com/vmagent.html#reading-metrics-from-pubsub .
+This flag is available only in Enterprise binaries.
+See https://docs.victoriametrics.com/enterprise.html (default 0)
+     Supports array of values separated by comma or specified via multiple flags.
+  -gcp.pubsub.subscribe.topicSubscription.isGzipped array
+     Enables gzip decompression for messages payload at the corresponding -gcp.pubsub.subscribe.topicSubscription.
+Only prometheus, jsonline, graphite and influx formats accept gzipped messages.
+See https://docs.victoriametrics.com/vmagent.html#reading-metrics-from-pubsub .
+This flag is available only in Enterprise binaries.
+See https://docs.victoriametrics.com/enterprise.html
+     Supports array of values separated by comma or specified via multiple flags.
+  -gcp.pubsub.subscribe.topicSubscription.messageFormat array
+     Message format for the corresponding -gcp.pbusub.subcribe.topicSubscription.
+Valid formats: influx, prometheus, promremotewrite, graphite, jsonline .
+See https://docs.victoriametrics.com/vmagent.html#reading-metrics-from-pubsub .
+This flag is available only in Enterprise binaries.
+See https://docs.victoriametrics.com/enterprise.html
+     Supports an array of values separated by comma or specified via multiple flags.
   -graphiteListenAddr string
      TCP and UDP address to listen for Graphite plaintext data.
 Usually :2003 must be set.
 Doesn't work if empty.
 See also -graphiteListenAddr.useProxyProtocol
   -graphiteListenAddr.useProxyProtocol